jkelly101/Work-Day-Scheduler/notes.md

 * Momentjs is allowed but not required
 * Date object usage is preferred
 * css classes/rules will need to be applied

+Real time needs to be highlighted or red on the schedule